 - strings.xml - Another convention in Android applications is to put string values of UI elements such as labels in a dedicated XML file.
 This practice is equivalent to using a Java resource file that provides a path to localize UI elements.
 This makes it easier to find strings in your application without having to dig through the code.
 This dedicated XML file, located in the res/values subdirectory, holds key-value mappings.
 The key identifies the UI element in the layout, and the value is the string that appears when the application runs.
 In the Fullcreen Activity app template, this file is located in the app>src>main>res>value folder.

 To edit the Hello message in the app:

-- Under the HelloFire project, open the app>src>main>res folder and then the values folder.
+- Under the HelloFire project, open the app>src>res>values folder.

-- On the File menu, click Save to save your changes to the strings.xml file.
+- Android Studio automatically saves your changes to the strings.xml file.

 You are now ready to run your Hello Fire app.
 For information about configuring your Fire tablet to run your app, see Connect to Fire Tablet through ADB (Fire Tablets).